s7manth/tp/docs/team/zawedcvg.md

       - aid in the implementation of the setDefaultCommand
       - add storage for the modules and the defaultGroups
     - Bug: Editing groups
-      - fixed a bug where
+      - fixed a bug where editing groups was throwing errors

 - **Contribution to the User Guide:**